Medically reviewed by Kristin Hall, FNP

-On average, finasteride lowers the amount of DHT in your bloodstream by around 70 percent — enough to significantly slow down, stop or reverse hair loss from male pattern baldness.
+On average, finasteride reduces the amount of DHT in your bloodstream by around 70 percent, which is enough to significantly slow down, stop or even reverse hair loss that’s caused by male pattern baldness.

-This isn’t because finasteride isn’t working.
-Instead, the lack of visible progress during the first few months is simply because your hair needs time to start growing.
+This isn’t because finasteride isn’t working properly.
+Instead, the lack of visible progress during the first few months is simply because your hair needs to grow before results are obvious.

-During the first few months, it’s important that you continue using finasteride every day, even if you don’t notice any results.
-Rest assured that the medication is working — it’s just too early for its effects on your hair to be visible.
+During the first few months, it’s important that you continue to use finasteride each day, even if you don’t notice any results.
+Rest assured that the medication is working properly -- it’s just too early for its effects on your hair to be visible.

-Most of the time, early results from finasteride start to become visible after about three to six months.
+Most of the time, early results from finasteride start to become visible after around three to six months of daily use.

-After taking finasteride for this amount of time, you may notice that your hair loss has halted, with no further noticeable thinning.
-You may also notice improvements in your hair in certain parts of your hairline and scalp.
+After taking finasteride for this amount of time, you might notice that your hair loss has slowed down or stopped, with no further visible thinning.
+You may also see improvements in your hair, particularly in areas such as your hairline and crown.

-In a study published in the European Journal of Dermatology in 2004, researchers found that men with hair loss showed a “significant improvement” after using finasteride for 12 weeks, or just under three months.
+In a study published in the European Journal of Dermatology in 2004, researchers found that men with pattern hair loss displayed a “significant improvement” after using finasteride for 12 weeks, or just under three months.

-Since your hair needs time to grow, the results after three to six months generally aren’t your “final” results from finasteride.
+Because your hair needs time to grow, the results after three to six months generally won’t be your “final” results from finasteride.

-After taking finasteride for 12 months, you should see a further improvement in your hair that builds on your progress from months three to six.
+After taking finasteride consistently for 12 months, you should see further improvements in your hair that build on your progress from months three to six.

-Most studies of finasteride show significant, noticeable improvements in hair count, thickness and other indicators of hair health after 12 months of treatment.
+Most studies on finasteride show significant, measurable increases in hair count, thickness and reduction in the hair loss process after 12 months of treatment.

 For example, a 1999 study published in the Journal of the American Academy of Dermatology found that men who used finasteride over a period of one year showed a significant increase in hair count in the frontal scalp (hairline) area.